 This small herb grows on the Atlantic coastal plain from Connecticut and Long Island south to Florida.
 It is also disjunct in Indiana.

 American Ipecac is a perennial herb, with many spreading to ascending stems up to 30 cm tall, branching many times from a long thick underground root.
 The leaves are opposite, emerging from the joints, sessile, fleshy, varying in shape (even on the same plant) from linear to ovate or obovate, as well as color (from green to red or purplish), and up to 5 cm long.
 The flowers are terminal on long slender (1.3 to 4.5 cm) stalks, and have a fleshy involucre with 5 petal-like lobes the same color as the leaves and stems, bearing glands in the sinuses.
 The involucre surrounds and contrasts with the white and yellow stamens arranged around a single central pistil (Gleason and Cronquist 1991).

 A flowering stem with roots is needed for identification.

 Euphorbia corollata and E. marilandica's involucres have glands with conspicuous white appendages much exceeding the gland and commonly as long as or longer than wide (E. ipecacuanhae's glands have inconspicuous short green appendages).
 E. mercurialina has white appendages on its glands and cilia on its leaves (Gleason and Cronquist 1991).

 American Ipecac flowers in May and the fruits develop in June and may persist into August.

-The time of year you would expect to find American Ipecac flowering and fruiting in New York.
+The time of year you would expect to find Ipecac Spurge flowering and fruiting in New York.